Last Updated on April 13, 2022 by Scott Charleboix

 The worst score you can get is 0 or N/A where you haven’t touched the post at all.

 I don’t recollect ever seeing Yoast SEO offering you a schema and the free version of Rank Math doesn’t have it available, but the premium version does.
 This is where you can draw your website apart from the pack to make it stand out.
+I’m still learning how to use and view schemas so once I figure that out I’ll share the info with you all.

 However, after doing a little bit of research I discovered that Yoast SEO does have the feature of offering a schema.
 This is pretty important because as I pointed out earlier it helps to rank your site higher.